core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 of values, from numbers to text strings and arbitrary binary data values.
-In order to facilitate processing of binary data values, this document specifies a pair of new SenML fields for indicating the Content-Format of those binary data values, i.e., their Internet media type including parameters as well as any Content-Coding applied.
+In order to facilitate processing of binary data values, this document specifies a pair of new SenML fields for indicating the content format of those binary data values, i.e., their Internet media type including parameters as well as any content codings applied.

 --- middle